 With that said, your employer is not required to hold your job while you are out of work due to an injury.
 The law does mandate, however, that employers give preferential treatment during the rehiring process once you are ready to return to work.
 There are no guarantees, but there’s no downside to filing for workers’ comp if you’re injured and can’t work.

 Although you have to be out of work for 5 days to qualify for workers’ compensation, you can file a “medical only” claim for injuries that don’t keep you off the job for more than a day or two but still have associated medical costs.
 It’s also important to note that the 5 days that must elapse before you can get workers’ compensation do not have to be consecutive.
 If an injury keeps you out of work, you can file a claim.

 How Do I Get Proof of Workers’ Comp Insurance?

 Not sure who insures your employer?
 Check your workplace for a “Notice to Employees” poster with information about your employer’s workers’ compensation insurer.
 This notice is required by law.

 If you don’t see a poster, you can check your employer’s status online.
 Use your pay stub when searching for your employer to make sure you are using the correct name.
-Massachusetts workers’ compensation verification shouldn’t be difficult to find, and you can always ask for help from the DIA or an attorney if you need to.
+Massachusetts workers’ compensation verification shouldn’t be difficult to find, and you can always ask for help from the DIA or a workers’ compensation attorney in Wakefield if you need to.